Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 When using Community, some different options can be combined:

-* Plain HTTP (http) or TLS/SSL Mutual Authentication (https) for communication between Alfresco and SOLR
 * Plain HTTP (http) or HTTPs (https) for Http Web Proxy for HTTP access to services
 * Protect the access to SOLR REST API in the Http WebProxy to forbid direct access to Alfresco Web Proxy port
 * Use SOLR Replication in Master/Slave mode (only when using http)
+* Plain HTTP (http), Shared Secret HTTP (secret) or TLS/SSL Mutual Authentication (https) for communication between Alfresco and SOLR
+>> Shared Secret is only available from ACS 7.0.1

 ```
 ?
 Would you like to use Alfresco enterprise or community? community
 ?
-Would you like to use HTTP or mTLS for Alfresco-SOLR communication? http
+Would you like to use HTTP, Shared Secret or mTLS for Alfresco-SOLR communication? http
 ?
 Would you like to use HTTP or HTTPs for Web Proxy? http
 ?
 Would you like to protect the access to SOLR REST API?
 Yes
 ?
 Would you like to use a SOLR Replication?
 No